debdeepbh/balloon-peri/README.md

 # Balloon with peridynamics

-Dynamics of a weather balloon launch using a state-based peridynamic model for thin sheet
+Launch dynamics of a weather balloon using a state-based peridynamic model for thin sheet

 # Demonstation